-GPS utilizes a cellular networking system, satellite monitoring and tracking and computer software to provide offender tracking.
+GPS utilizes a cellular networking system, satellite monitoring and computer software to provide offender tracking.
 An ankle bracelet transmitter electronically tethers the offender to a portable tracking device or miniature tracking device which communicates position and compliance information to a surveillance data center.
 All AB109 offenders are placed on GPS for their initial 14 days of supervision to improve successful reintegration into the community.
 Active GPS tracking allows a Probation Officer to locate an offender at any time day or night and review their location from any previous time frame using mapping software.
-Passive GPS provides a Probation Officer with the same information.

 GPS monitoring can be used for detention, restriction and surveillance purposes and to confirm an offender remains in a designated place, for example their home (detention).
-GPS can also be used to confirm an offender stays away from victims, co-offenders or complainants (restriction).
+GPS can also be used to protect victims, co-offenders or complainants (restriction).
 Additionally, GPS can be used to continuously track a person, without actually restricting their movements (surveillance).
 The use of GPS technology with offenders reduces jail overcrowding by providing a viable alternative to incarceration.
 The community benefits because offenders can continue to work, attend treatment, pay taxes, care for their families and even attend school to increase future employment options, while the offender remains under surveillance.
 GPS does not, however, restrict the offender so completely that he/she cannot re-offend if he/she so chooses.